 - You have to select the loan period.
 SBCC Financial Aid Office processes alternative loans for the fall, spring and summer semesters of each academic year.

 - Notification emails will be sent to the student's Pipeline regarding the various stages of the loan certification process.

 - Once the lender approves the loan, your lender will send a loan certification to the SBCC Financial Aid Office.
 If your file is complete, SBCC will certify the loan.
-If the your file is incomplete, the certification will be placed on hold until youy file is complete.
+If your file is incomplete, the certification will be placed on hold until your file is complete.
 You will be notified what is missing via your Pipeline email.